 Skinner believed that, given the right structure of rewards and punishments, human behavior could be totally modified, in an almost mechanical sense.

-This theory undoubtedly has alot of merit, particularly the idea of operant conditioning, with its relevance to the workplace and the home, in terms of influencing and eliciting desired behavior, through a well-conceived reward system.
+This theory undoubtedly has a lot of merits, particularly the idea of operant conditioning, with its relevance to the workplace and the home, in terms of influencing and eliciting desired behavior, through a well-conceived reward system.
 But Skinner’s total rejection of free will is still disturbing.

 Criticisms of his theory notwithstanding, Skinner stands tall — a brilliant Harvard psychologist and prolific writer, with 21 books and 180 articles to his credit, and whom in a 2002 survey, was voted the most influential psychologist of the twentieth century (Haggbloom, Steven J. et. al, 2002).